tonsky/tonsky.github.io/_posts/2021-10-25-sublime-clojure.md

     <img src="./trace.png">
 </figure>

 Sublime Clojure makes an effort to clean it up, present Clojure functions with their original names, and remove the parts that happen inside middleware, nREPL, Clojure runtime, or in a Clojure compiler.
+Most of the time you want to debug your own app, not the REPL or clojure.core.

-Because most of the time you want to debug your own app, not the REPL or clojure.core.
+It’s been two weeks since I started using Sublime Clojure REPL myself.
+And you know what?
+I started to really enjoy Clojure exceptions!
+Short, concise, pointing directly to the error, formatted in Clojure naming convention, not in Java munged style which you need to decypher back to Clojure.
+It’s a fantastic experience, even if on paper it doesn’t sound as much.

 ### Little conveniences